 When is it a crime to pass a predator on to another town?

-What about inviting him into elementary schools to teach safety on behalf of the Beach Patrol in Cape May?
-What about making him president of an elementary school board in West Cape May?
+What about inviting him into elementary schools to teach safety on behalf of the Beach Patrol of Cape May?
+What about allowing him to serve as president of the elementary school board in West Cape May?
 What about placing him at the head of the Board of Trustees for the Cape Island Baptist Church?
 This is where he is now.
 Right now.
 In 2020.

 If not forty years ago, when does the pregnant girl matter?
 What of the other victims?
 What of the witnesses?
-What of the many, like me, who carried the weight of the rumors (and the silence of the adults) into our twenties and thirties and forties and fifties?
+What of the many, like me, who carried the weight of the rumors and the complicit silence of the adults into our twenties and thirties and forties and fifties?

 What about ten years ago in Bridgeton?

-When do students matter more than the cool teacher or winning seasons?
+When do students matter more than the charismatic teacher or the winning season?
 When do they matter more than the kind teacher or the beloved Alma Mater?

 What is an Alma Mater if it protects itself more than the children it is there to serve?